 Let us begin with genetics.
 I did a quick search and there is a published mitochondrial genome for the Okapi and Giraffe.
 This genome is small but looking at it gives a general feeling for the genetic divergence among animals.

 Answer in Genesis is quick to promote genetic differences between humans and apes as evidence that they must be unique species and special creations.
-So why do they downplay even greater genetic differences in other species and claim they clearly share a common ancestor on Noah’s Ark?
-I am very confused.
+So why do they downplay and outright ignore even greater genetic differences in other species all the while claiming they clearly share a common ancestor on Noah’s Ark?
+I am very confused and you should be too.

 I also took a look at the mtDNA genome of the nilgai (Boselaphus tragocamelus), which is the largest Asian antelope.
 Antelopes are ungulates like giraffes but are in a different group.
 In my comparison with the Okapi genome I found them to differ by just under 2200 differences (89% DNA sequence similarity).
 So the Okapi is about equal distant in terms of its genetic code from a Giraffe and this large antelope.
 Why doesn’t AiG then just consider all antelopes to be the same “kind” as giraffes and thus all descendants from a common ancestor on the ark?
-By what criteria do they make their decisions of classification?
+By what criteria do they make their decisions of what constitutes and kind and what does not?

 The paradigm shift in Young Life Creationist’s understanding of species